Long-Range Optical Wireless Information and Power Transfer: System Fundamental Principle

 \subsection{Transmission Loss}

-There are many losses that affect the output performance of the system, such as heat loss, absorption loss, reflection loss, and transmission loss.
-Among them, transmission loss is associated with the transmission path of the beam and will gain as the transmission distance increase, which greatly impacts the range of the beam transfer.
+\ Section II.A states that there are several phases involved in the conversion of energy, accompanying by energy loss such as heat loss, air absorption loss, optical reflection loss, and beam diffraction loss.
+Among them, beam diffraction loss belong to transmission loss which will gain as the distance increase, impacting the transfer range.
+The beam diffraction loss comes from the beam diffraction and overflow on the finite aperture~\cite{21}.
+In Fig.~\ref{dloss}, we assume that a beam with a divergence angle $\theta$ and beam spot (beam cross-section) radius $\omega$ spreads in open space.
+Due to $\theta$, the beam will inevitably diffusion during transmission, which makes the spot radius enlarge from $\omega$ to $\omega'$.
+When there is an aperture with radius $a$ ($a<\omega'$) in the transmission route, a portion of the beam will overflow or become obstructed, resulting in beam loss.
+Moreover, since the beam divergence increases with distance, the loss will gain, continuously.
+Finally, the beam transmission is cut off when the energy loss is big enough over a given distance.
+Generally, if the beam spot is substantially bigger than the aperture, significant energy loss will present.
+In contrast, energy loss will be minimal if the beam spot is manageable and the majority of the beam may travel through the aperture instead of being obstructed or overflowing~\cite{koechner2013solid,Hodgson2005Laser}.

-According to \cite{21}, the transmission loss comes from the beam diffraction and overflow on the finite aperture, which can be depicted in Fig.~\ref{dloss}.
-The beam propagates in the free space.
-Since the divergence angle $\theta$ existed, beam divergence will generate along with the transmission path, and the beam spot (beam cross-section) becomes large, making the spot diameter enlarge from $\omega$ to $\omega'$.
-An aperture exists on the beam path and the diameter of its geometric boundary is $a$.
-When the beam passes the aperture, if $\omega'$ is bigger than $a$, some part of the beam will hit on the aperture's boundary, which causes the beam loss either by spillover accompanying the diffraction.
-Since the beam divergence gain with the distance, the loss will also increase.
-When the energy loss is large enough over a certain distance, the power output of the system will be stopped.
-In this process, a large diffraction loss will be produced if beam spot is much larger than the aperture.
-In contrast, diffraction loss will be small if the beam spot is controllable and most beam can pass the aperture instead of being blocked or overflow \cite{koechner2013solid,Hodgson2005Laser}.
+In the RB system, elements such as gain medium and reflectors with geometric boundary will be as apertures in the transmission route.
+On this premise, TIM was proposed and introduced into the proposed scheme to suppress the transmission loss, which will be described in the next chapter.